ljungdahl/hartree-fock-cpp/README.md

 # hartree-fock-cpp
 Non-relativistic HF solver for atoms, written in (hopefully, somewhat) modern C++.
-Can we be more readable and just as fast as esoteric Fortran code?
+Can we be more readable and just as fast the Fortran code?